-Terms of the Offering Terms Under a Rule 419 Offering Business combination deadline Pursuant to our amended and restated certificate of incorporation, if we are unable to complete our initial business combination within 24 months from the closing of this offering, we will (i) cease all operations except for the purpose of winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem 100% of the outstanding public shares, which redemption will completely extinguish public stockholders' rights as stockholders (including the right to receive further liquidation distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our board of directors, dissolve and liquidate, subject (in the case of (ii) and (iii) above) to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable law.
-If an acquisition has not been consummated within 18 months after the effective date of the initial registration statement, funds held in the trust or escrow account would be returned to investors Interest earned on the funds in the trust account There can be released to us, from time to time, any interest earned on the funds in the trust account (1) that we may need to pay our tax obligations and (2) any remaining interest that we need for our working capital requirements.
-All interest earned on the funds in the trust account will be held in the trust account for the benefit of public stockholders until the earlier of the completion of our initial business combination and our liquidation upon failure to effect our initial business combination within the allotted time.
-Release of funds Except for (1) interest earned on the funds in the trust account that we may need to pay our tax obligations and (2) any remaining interest that we may need for our working capital requirements that may be released to us from the interest earned on the trust eacount belonce, the proceeds held in the trust The proceeds held in the escrow account would not be released until the on the trust account balance, the proceeds held in the trust account will not be released until the earlier of the completion of
+Terms Under a Rule 419 Offering

+Pursuant to our amended and restated certificate of incorporation, if we are unable to complete our initial business combination within 24 months from the closing of this offering, we consummated within will (i) cease all operations except for the purpose of winding up, 18 months after the (ii) as promptly as reasonably possible but not more than ten effective date of the business days thereafter, redeem 100% of the outstanding public initial registration shares, which redemption will completely extinguish public statement, funds stockholders' rights as stockholders (including the right to receive held in the trust or further liquidation distributions, if any), subject to applicable law, escrow account and (iii) as promptly as reasonably possible following such would be returned to redemption, subject to the approval of our remaining investors stockholders and our board of directors, dissolve and liquidate, subject (in the case of (ii) and (iii) above) to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable law.
+There can be released to us, from time to time, any interest Interest earned on the funds in the trust All interest earned earned on the funds in the trust account (1) that we may need to account on the funds in the pay our tax obligations and (2) any remaining interest that we trust account will be need for our working capital requirements. held in the trust account for the benefit of public stockholders until the earlier of the completion of our initial business combination and our liquidation upon failure to effect our initial business combination within the allotted time.
+Release of funds Except for (1) interest earned on the funds in the trust account The proceeds held that we may need to pay our tax obligations and (2) any in the escrow remaining interest that we may need for our working capital account would not requirements that may be released to us from the interest earned be released until the on the trust account balance, the proceeds held in the trust earlier of the account will not be released until the earlier of the completion of our initial business combination and our liquidation upon failure to effect our initial business combination within the allotted time.